 - Statelessness

 Remember that these options generally do not establish eligibility outside regulatory restrictions, and are standard "evergreen" case-by-case options that are grounded in long-standing regulatory and policy provisions that were not created for particular emergency situations.
-Let's consider each of them.
+Let's look at some of the more common ones.

 Extension of Stay (EOS) and Changes of Status (COS) Applications, and the possibility of filing these late